worldline-go/igmigrator/README.md

 103alteruser.sql
 ```

-Without a number, it will be assumed `-1`.
+Without a number start, it will be assumed `-1` and it is skipped in `DefaultMigrationFileSkipper`.

 ---